blackcrowX/Data_Analytics_Portfolio/README.md

 ## About
 As a highly motivated and detail-oriented data analyst with a bachelor’s degree in Business Administration, I have gained experience in utilizing programming languages such as SQL and Python to gather and analyse large datasets.
 My passion for data analysis has driven me to develop a strong skill set in data modelling, data visualization, and statistical analysis.
-I am committed to delivering results and insights that will help businesses make informed deci-sions.
+I am committed to delivering results and insights that will help businesses make informed decisions.

 ## Projects